 One way to look at the differences is to think of Supertunias as the “Cadillac” of petunias.
 These plants were bred for size, beauty and the “wow” factor.

-Using the same analogy, wave petunias can be thought of as the “Chevy Cruze” of petunias.
+Using the same car analogy, Wave petunias can be thought of as the “Chevy Cruze” of petunias.
 Many growers are familiar with them as they are reliable, easy-care, and great for garden beds and container gardening.

 Both a Chevy Cruze and a Cadillac will (normally) get you where you want to go, but the Cadillac is certainly the more premium version of the two.
-The same is true for Supertunias vs. wave petunias — when cared for properly, both plants are showy and will add a lot of beauty to your home, but the Supertunia will likely outperform the wave petunia in the long run.
+The same is true for Supertunias vs. Wave petunias — when cared for properly, both plants are showy and will add a lot of beauty to your home, but the Supertunia will likely outperform the Wave petunia.

 A timeline of petunias